 - Pack keys, money and ID into a zippered part of the backpack you don’t need to access during the trip.

-- Keep up your fitness level before you go by working out – whether it be on your own or at clubs like Goodlife Fitness.
+- Keep up your fitness level before you go by working out.
 You’ll have a much better time if every muscle isn’t screaming at you.

 - If you’re on a trail that you know has water don’t carry more than a litre of water at a time.
 Purify anything else you need as you go.